CONNECT WITH WARREN

 After the 2013 election, Warren was appointed Shadow Parliamentary Secretary for External Affairs, Shadow Parliamentary Secretary for Indigenous Affairs and Shadow Parliamentary Secretary for Northern Australia.

-Warren is currently Shadow Assistant Minister for Indigenous Health, Shadow Assistant Minister for Northern Australia, Shadow Assistant Minister for External Territories, Shadow Assistant Minister for the Centenary of ANZAC.
+Warren is currently Shadow Assistant Minister for Northern Australia, Shadow Assistant Minister for External Territories and Shadow Assistant Minister for Indigenous Australians.

 Warren is an extremely active parliamentarian and is also a member of a number of parliamentary committees and sub-committees.